CPSC-1517/Take-Home-Exercises-Sep-2024/Exercise4/README.md

 **BookServices**

 Create a new service class called `BookServices` in your BLL folder.
-This class will contain one service method to return the complete list of books for a specified genre ordered bt Title.
+This class will contain one service method to return the complete list of books for a specified genre ordered by Title.
 The method will receive a filtering parameter for a specified genre.
 Remember to register your service class.

 ### Query Page to search Books needed for a specific Genre